This QIP refers to the unreformed Higher

 Candidates may take Highers across more than one school year to be sat in a single examination diet or in different examination diets.

 Both the new Highers and the unreformed Highers were ‘dual run’ in 2014/15.
 Only the new Highers will be available from 2015/16.
-This means that learners holding both reformed and unreformed qualifications will be applying to higher education during this period.
+This means that students holding both reformed and unreformed qualifications will be applying to higher education during this period.
 SQA has indicated that the standard of reformed and unreformed Highers and Advanced Highers is the same.

 The new Highers have been revised in accordance with the aims and principles of Curriculum for Excellence (CfE).